SagaHealthcareIT/mirthsync/README.md

 ## Current release

-The current stable version of mirthSync is "2.1.1"
+The latest version of mirthSync is "2.1.1".

-There is a release candidate of mirthSync "2.1.0" that supports selectively pushing arbitrary paths in the target directory to Mirth.
-This allows, for instance, the ability to push only the ConfigurationMap or a single channel or channel group by specifying a base path within the target directory to use as a starting point for find the files to push.
+"2.1.x" versions of mirthSync support selectively pushing/pulling arbitrary paths in the target directory to Mirth.
+This allows, for instance, the ability to push/pull only the ConfigurationMap or a single channel or channel group by specifying a base path within the target directory to use as a starting point for find the files to push/pull.

-**NOTE** 2.1.0 includes new features that break compatibility in minor ways.
+**NOTE** 2.1.x versions include new features that break compatibility in minor ways from the 2.0.x versions.

-There are new command line options and new defaults for the ConfigurationMap.
+- There are new command line options and new defaults for the ConfigurationMap.
   You must now add a flag to your command line to allow for pushing the ConfigurationMap - without the flag, it will not get included in the push.

-Resources are now properly included in a push.
+- Resources are now properly included in a push.
+- Alerts are supported

-If you're trying out 2.1.0, be careful to test thoroughly in a dev environment first.
+If you're trying out 2.1.x after using 2.0.x, be careful to test thoroughly in a dev environment first.

 ## Changes